AnandIsCoding/E-Commerce/README.md

-## Future Enhancements
+## 🔮 Future Enhancements
-- 🔧 Backend development for data persistence and user authentication.
+🔐 Implement authentication & authorization.
-- Backend server will be added in this repository only, and markdown will be updated soon
+💳 Add payment gateway integration.
-- 💳 Integration of payment gateways.
+📚 Improve product filtering & sorting.
-- 📚 Detailed product filtering and sorting options.
+📦 Implement order management and user profiles..

-## Acknowledgments
+## 🙌 Acknowledgments
 - Special thanks to **AlmaBetter** for providing the opportunity to work on this project.
 - Inspired by various e-commerce platforms like Amazon and Flipkart.